Proponent: North East Link Authority

 On 12 January 2018, North East Link Authority provided the Minister for Planning with a project outline, and requested that the Minister declare the project described in the Project Outline to be 'public works' for the purposes of section 3(1) of the Environment Effects Act.

-On 2 February 2018, the Minister for Planning declared the works proposed for the North East Link Project as ‘public works’ requiring an Environmental Effects Statement, including community consultation and an independent panel review to inform the Minister's Assessment and decision-making.
+On 2 February 2018, the Minister for Planning declared the works proposed for the North East Link Project as ‘public works’ requiring an Environment Effects Statement, including community consultation and an independent panel review to inform the Minister's Assessment and decision-making.

 In accordance with normal EES practice, a statement of the Minister's Reasons for Order has been prepared.